tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 > [3,8,9,8,7]
 ```

-Due to the way we curry functions, the following two are equivelant
+Due to the way we curry functions, the following two are equivalent

 ```haskell
 addThree :: (Num a) => a -> a -> a -> a